 - Three replicas in each data center: This configuration tolerates either the failure of a one node per replication group at a strong consistency level of LOCAL_QUORUM or multiple node failures per data center using consistency level ONE.

 Asymmetrical replication groupings are also possible.
-For example, you can have three replicas per data center to serve real-time application requests and use a single replica for running analytics.
+For example, you can have three replicas in one data center to serve real-time application requests and use a single replica elsewhere for running analytics.